medusajs/medusa/docs/content/add-plugins/stripe.md

 You’ll first retrieve the API key.
 You can find it by choosing API Keys from the sidebar and copying the Secret key.

 Next, you need to add the key to your environment variables.
-In your Medusa server, create `.env` if it doesn’t already exist and add the Stripe key:
+In your Medusa backend, create `.env` if it doesn’t already exist and add the Stripe key:

 ```bash
 STRIPE_API_KEY=sk_...